Polarified/netcourse/Lesson 2/lesson2.md

     2. What is analog?
 How is it different from digital?
     3. Given: Analog signal can theoretically transfer infinite data.
 Why doesn't it?

+### Layer 1 Summary
+The **physical layer** is responsible for the **transmission of bits on a physical medium**. <br>
+It gives the second layer the possibility to send entire frames, by handling the passage of data itself.
+The second layer doesn't care what type of media is used.

 ### Layer 2
 So, we have a twisted pair cable / wifi / satellite / kiddie pool we can send waves over.